Learn more about the chefs participating in Grand Tastings XXXII below!

 Chef Andre’ deWaal grew up at the table, cooking, traveling, and eating with his family.
 He believes that his profession chose him, shaping a career defined by creativity, dedication, and an unwavering commitment to excellence.
 A 1988 graduate of the Culinary Institute of America, deWaal was honored with the prestigious Richard T. Keeting Award, and following graduation, he refined his skills in some of New Jersey’s most acclaimed restaurant kitchens.

 An avid forager and advocate for sustainability, Andre’ incorporates local wild edibles and organic produce from regional farms into his ever-evolving menu.
-This year, Andre’ and his team proudly celebrate 27 years in business—a testament to their passion, dedication, and commitment to providing an extraordinary dining experience.
+This year, Andre’ and his team proudly celebrate 27 years in business which is a testament to their passion, dedication, and commitment to providing an extraordinary dining experience.

 “For me, it all comes down to balance—on the plate and in life.
 Family, friends, and fresh air are as much a part of our restaurant as the food and drink.”